utkarshpratap2002/learnedinDITISS/security-docs/day2/day2.md

 - For that you need to use the social engineering tool that you can get from the git **zphisher**.

-- Then you need to start with
+- Then you need to start with executing the zphisher script using `bash zphisher.sh`, then select appropiate options to clone the website such as *Instagram*, or *LinkedIn* or whatever.

+- Once done with the attack, you can go to /auth/username.dat which will contain the infomation for the users data.

 # Social Engineering Toolkit

+It is an open source penetration testing framework designed for xocial engineering, that is used for the education purposes, how the payloads are created and how trojans are transfered to the targets and attack is performed.

 - You first need to install the social engineering toolkit in linux.
 - You need to select the following number according what you are going to perform.